MailBeez/mailbeez-documentation/pages/03.documentation/05.configbeez/24.common_services/07.config_content_engine/default.en.md

 **Also purchased products by products in cart**
  Shows also purchased products based on products in cart

-Depending on the select source you will find a number of configurations.

 #### Unique products only